-The laws surrounding grandparent's visitation rights vary by state but are always intended to support the best interests of the child.
-For instance, state laws tend to favor grandparent custody (assuming they're fit to be guardians) in the event the biological custodial parent(s) are unfit to care for their child or have died.
+The laws surrounding grandparents' visitation rights vary by state.
+But, they are always intended to support the best interests of the child.
+For instance, state laws favor grandparent custody when the custodial parent(s) are unfit to care for their child or have died.

-Courts will only order grandparent visitation or custody when particular conditions outlined in state laws are met.
-In many instances, the required conditions for a grandparent custody action are completely different from the conditions required for grandparent visitation rights action.
+Courts will only order grandparent visitation or custody when particular conditions are met.
+In many instances, the required conditions for a grandparent custody action are completely different for a grandparent visitation rights action.

-Court Considerations for Grandparent Visitation or Custody: Best Interests of the Child
+Considerations for Grandparent Visitation or Custody

-In some states, the "best interest" statute provides a list of factors the court should considered when determining what result of the visitation or custody case.
-Other states do not provide a list of factors in the statute, but courts in those states typically identify factors in custody and visitation cases by interpreting the state statutes.
+In some states, the "best interest" statute lists factors the court should consider in a visitation or custody case.
+Other states do not provide a list of factors in the statute.
+But, courts in those states typically identify factors in custody and visitation cases by interpreting the state statutes.

 - The wishes of the parent(s) and the grandparent(s)